keroroxzz/Simpref/README.md

 	Adjust the button's background goes transparent when dragging under adjusting mode Wrong window's state when activated
 	Accidentally  activate the window when using explorer

---Version: Alpha - 1.0.1

-Add
-	Opacity setting
-	Update MessageBox

-Fix
-	Folder loading (some filename extension would not be scanned) Web image drag (some filename extension would not be accepted)